ML4GW/buoy/README.md

 # Usage

-Note: for now, this script can be run only on the Hanford computing cluster of the LDG.
+Note: for now, this tool can be run only on the CIT, LHO, and LLO clusters of the LDG.

 The function of this library is to run trained [Aframe](https://github.com/ML4GW/aframe) and [AMPLFI](https://github.com/ML4GW/amplfi) models over a gravitaional wave event reported by the LIGO-Virgo-KAGRA collaboration during their third observing run, O3.